 Like a number of less-expensive lathes, for example the Emco Unimat and Drummond Little Goliath, the top slide was guided on two steel bars - an economical arrangement but not one that leant itself to fine adjustment to obtain that perfect balance between freedom of travel and a lack of play.
 By way of compensation, both slides were fitted with relatively enormous micrometer dials, a great boon when working on small parts.

-Should you have a Rundex, the writer would be very interested indeed to hear from you.
+Should you have a Rundex lathe of any type, the writer would be very interested indeed to hear from you.